 CHI 200 Chinese III 3 Credits

 This course is designed to foster mastery of the intermediate skills of Mandarin Chinese: speaking, listening, reading, and writing.
 The focus of the course is on communicative competency and accuracy.
-Together with Chinese 201, the course provides intermediate-level Chinese grammar, vocabulary and cultural knowledge through the use of film clips, simple newspaper articles, Internet, and other multimedia resources.
-Students are required to work extensively with audio and/or videotapes, computer language programs and they have a unique opportunity to work with students from China.
+Together with Chinese 201, the course provides intermediate-level Chinese grammar, vocabulary, and cultural knowledge through the use of film clips, simple newspaper articles, the Internet, and other multimedia resources.
+Students are required to work extensively with audio and/or video resources/ materials and other technology and they have a unique opportunity to work with students from China.
 This course counts towards the fulfillment of the Essential Competencies element of the CLAS general education curriculum.

 Prerequisite(s): CHI 101 or placement test.

 CHI 201 Chinese IV 3 Credits